Beauma/TheHeron/README.md

+## Thursday September 14th

+The EVA film came in yesterday.
+I’ve yet to experiment with that, hurricanes have slowed down my progress.

+Over the last week I’ve been working on converting all my solid part designing into sheet metal designs.
+It was a lot more complicated than I anticipated it to be.

+Today I ordered the steel sheet to start fabricating the structure components.
+I also ordered the motor that will drive the entire unit.

+I’ve been in contact with a welder that is going to weld together the win structure.
+I’ve finally accepted that joining aluminum is beyond me with this quick of a time frame.

 ## Thursday September 7th

 I attended the AE machine shop training today.
 I’m not overly sure what rights it gives me to the machines there, but I made friends with the instructor so I think that will be a good resource.